flutter/flutter-github-scripts.dart/README.md

 ## bin/clusters.dart
 Usage: `pub run bin/clusters.dart arguments`

-Returns Markdown containing clusters of issues or PRs by either label or author according to the arguments:
+Returns Markdown containing clusters of issues or PRs by label, assignee, or author according to the arguments:

   *  Pass `prs` to cluster pull requests, or `issues` to cluster issues.